-A minimum of 8-week traineeships in an NSI or a statistical department of other producer of official statistics are mandatory for the EMOS students.
+Internships in an NSI or a statistical department of other producers of official statistics are an integral part of the EMOS programme.
 Through a traineeship (work placement, internship, etc.), the EMOS students will be able to take their studies to the next level and practice what they have learned during the master’s programme.
 The traineeship can be also the basis for a Master Thesis.
 Traineeships are also very valuable to improve social skills in an international setting while learning how to become more independent.

 Eurostat has entrusted DevStat Servicios de Consultoría Estadística (Spain) the organisation of the EMOS student exchange by facilitating the contacts between participating students, universities, and hosting institutions in order to carry out cross-border traineeships for up to 24 EMOS students.
 DevStat provides an online platform to securely collect all data needed to organise the exchanges, as well as administers financial support to the students for 8-week traineeships.

 The EMOS Traineeship Guidelines is a tool for all the three parties involved in the EMOS’s traineeships: trainees, sending institutions (universities) and receiving institutions hosting the trainee.